 A cosmetic problem sometimes occurs when a tooth has been extracted or removed.
 Bone loss can occur, causing an indentation in the gum line and can change the appearance of a person’s smile, even if the lost tooth has been replaced with a prosthetic one.
 If this occurs the replacement tooth may not look natural.
 The replacement tooth can look as if it is resting on top of the gums, not as if it is coming out of the gum like a natural tooth.
 Careful management of extraction sockets after tooth extraction prevents unsightly bone loss and a better cosmetic outcome of tooth replacement.

-Why choose Dr. Gallardo
+Why Choose Dr. Gallardo for Your Reconstructive Treatment

-- Dr. Gallardo has over 25 years of experience offering general dentistry and specialized periodontics to patients throughout South Florida.
+- Dr. Gallardo has 30 years of experience offering dental implants and specialized periodontics to patients throughout South Florida.

-- Doctor of Dental Surgery degree from New York University College of Dentistry
+- Dr. Gallardo is a graduate from the University of Miami and received his Doctor of Dental Surgery degree from New York University College of Dentistry.

 - Accepted into the V.A.
 Medical Center General Practice Residency Program of the U.S Department of Veterans Affairs where he was honored with the “Outstanding Resident of the Year” Award.

-- Has lectured nationally and internationally to dentists and hygienists and has been sponsored by companies such as Procter and Gamble to speak on clinical topics related to gum disease and implant dentistry.
+- He has lectured nationally and internationally to dentists and hygienists and has been sponsored by companies such as Procter and Gamble to speak on clinical topics related to gum disease and implant dentistry.

-- Dr. Gallardo remains on the leading edge of periodontics and implant dentistry through his active and past involvement with University of Florida, Florida Association of Periodontists and North American Society of Periodontists.
+- Dr. Gallardo remains a leader in periodontics and implant dentistry through his active and past involvement with University of Florida, Florida Association of Periodontists and North American Society of Periodontists.